All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Alcohol detoxification commences as soon as you begin rehabilitation.
+Alcohol detox commences as soon as you begin rehabilitation.
 You receive 24-hour a day supervision from a team of qualified medical professionals if you choose residential rehabilitation.
 Life-threatening withdrawal symptoms are monitored and treated.
 Alcohol addiction carries physical as well as psychological withdrawal symptoms.
-Physical withdrawal symptoms due to brain chemical alterations pose the greatest danger during detoxification.
+Physical withdrawal symptoms due to brain chemical alterations pose the greatest danger during detox.
 To combat symptoms drugs such as Thiamine are offered.
 Tranquillisers such as Chlordiazepoxide may be offered to treat symptoms such as delirium tremens.
-Medical staff are on the lookout for complications such as liver damage sustained during the addiction period.
+Medical staff members are on the lookout for complications such as liver damage sustained during the addiction period.

-Withdrawal symptoms associated with alcohol detoxification include:
+Withdrawal symptoms associated with alcohol detox include:

-Our medical staff treat all of the above withdrawal symptoms during treatment.
+Our medical staff members treat all of the above withdrawal symptoms during treatment.
 Patient progression is monitored several times throughout the day.
 Tranquilliser dosages are tapered down as withdrawal symptoms decline.

 You are required to move into the treatment centre whilst you receive treatment if you select residential rehabilitation.
 ‘Addiction triggers’ are thus unavailable while you receive treatment.
-Alcohol detoxification typically lasts between 9 to 15 days.
+Alcohol detox typically lasts between 9 to 15 days.
 Chronic alcoholics may take more time for withdrawal symptoms to cease.

 As soon as withdrawal symptoms stabilise you are able to commence counselling and therapy sessions.
 Traditional psychotherapy is combined with alternative therapies such as meditation and art therapy.